 Lt.
-Bob Welty and Friends in Nuthampstead - late 1944/Early 1945
+Bob Welty and Friends in Nuthampstead

 Below are three photos Bob Welty has made available from his stay in Nuthamapstead in late 1944/1945.

 Lt.
 Bob Welty was the co-pilot in Joe Tarr's 603rd Crew.
 The photos are unusual for the time as they are all in color and thus provide a look at the colors of the uniforms and surroundings during 1944/1945.
+Many thanks to Bob Welty for making these unique photos available.
+If you would like to add information about this photograph, please contact our Aircraft Photo Coordinator.
+Please include the title.

-List of Bob Welty Color Photos:
+List of Bob Welty Color Photos

 1. The Tarr Crew in B-17 Training - 1944